 Home / Industries & Entities / Airports

-For decades, AFFF has been used by commercial airports and military bases to respond to fire emergencies and during training.
-AFFF can seep into the ground to contaminate soil and ground water.
-AFFF that enters the storm drainage system can lead to contamination of the public water supply when it is sent to the local water treatment plant.
+Traditional Aqueous Film-Forming Foam (AFFF), the Class B firefighting foam used to fight aviation and other chemical fires, typically contains PFAS.
+After AFFF is used in an emergency or training exercise, it can seep into the ground to contaminate local soil and ground water.
+AFFF that enters the storm drainage system can also lead to contamination of the public water supply when it is sent to the local water treatment plant.
 (Traditional water treatment processes do not remove PFAS.)

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.